Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• The body burns fat through a process called calorie deficit, which means consuming less energy than you’re burning.
+• The body burns fat by creating a calorie deficit, meaning consuming less energy than what is burned.

 How Does the Body Burn Stored Fat?